npc-gnu/command/README.md

 I do not support the use of my code by corporations that exploit FOSS or contribute to closed platforms like macOS or FreeBSD.
 I believe in software freedom — not as a business model, but as a moral stance.
 If that makes me "less pragmatic", so be it.

-But when some believers in pragmatism scream:
-**"PLEASE LOCK DOWN YOUR CODE AND BECOME MONOPOLY CORPORATIONS!"** —
-THAT DRIVES ME CRAZY!